Euroscepticism: Croatia

-Parties with Eurosceptic views are mainly small right-wing parties like Croatian Party of Rights, Croatian Party of Rights dr. Ante Starčević, Croatian Pure Party of Rights, Autochthonous Croatian Party of Rights, Croatian Christian Democratic Party and Only Croatia – Movement for Croatia.
+Parties with Eurosceptic views are mainly small right-wing parties like Croatian Party of Rights, Croatian Party of Rights dr. Ante Starčević, Croatian Pure Party of Rights, Autochthonous Croatian Party of Rights, Croatian Christian Democratic Party, and Only Croatia – Movement for Croatia.

-The only parliamentary party that is vocally Eurosceptic is the Human Shield that won 5 out of 151 seats at the 2016 parliamentary election.
+The only parliamentary party that is vocally Eurosceptic is The Key of Croatia (formerly known as Human Shield) that won 5 out of 151 seats at the 2016 parliamentary election.
 Their position is generally considered to waver between hard and soft Euroscepticism; it requests thorough reform of the EU so that all member states would be perfectly equal.

-In the 2019 European Parliament election, the Human Shield gained its first seat in the European Parliament with 6% of the vote putting it in 5th place.
+In the 2019 European Parliament election, the Key of Croatia gained its first seat in the European Parliament with 6% of the vote putting it in 5th place.

+The Key of Croatia would go on to lose all of its seats in the 2020 Croatian parliamentary election, and merge into the Law and Justice party in 2024.
+Law and Justice won a single seat (now vacant) in the 2024 parliamentary elections as part of a coalition with the Homeland Movement.
+Its only remaining MEPs would lose re-election in the 2024 European Parliament election.

 Cyprus

 Parties with mainly Eurosceptic views in Cyprus are the Progressive Party of Working People and ELAM.

 In the 2019 European Parliament election, there was little change politically – the conservatives won narrowly, the ruling DISY taking two seats with 29%, followed by socialist AKEL (27.5%, two seats) with no seats taken by Eurosceptic parties.